firstandthird/routebox/readme.md

     * `onCacheHit` is called when a cached page is served.
     * `onCacheMiss` is called when a page that could be cached but is not (yet) is served.

+In addition there is one other setting that can be specified only in `config.plugins.routebox`:

+ * `pluginCache` can be used to set cache options instead of config.cache.
+So caching works as specified by `config.plugins.routebox.pluginCache`, but cache-control directives aren't sent out to the browser.
 If there's an endpoint that can sometimes provide private data, you can call `request.nocache()` to prevent Routebox from caching the request.